kikuchiyo/device_connection_en/edge/managing_edge.md

 ### Testing the Communication of a Single Device

-You can test the communication on a single device and view the corresponding data in the Edge of this device.
+You can test the communication on a single device and view the corresponding data.

 1. Click **View** after the device to be tested.
 2. In the pop-up window, you can test the view the detailed information and set the telemetry and telecommand points which the operations are same as the bulk communication test.

 ![](media/image034.png)